op-maker/ML-Inference-Server/README.md

 When you click the `Submit` button on the frontend, a Celery task is first added for back-end processing and task ID is returned.

 After that, when async inference is ready, it returns the answer to the given question and context, as well as the score of that answer.

+Traefik is responsible for routing and load balancing requests for the back-end part.

 ## Launch instructions